 - Teacher assessment: Ongoing teacher assessment is carried out and pupils learning is responded to during 'day-to-day' teaching.
 These responses can be verbal and/or written.
 Written feedback in books is in response to the lesson objective/ success criteria of the lesson. - Cohort Provision Sheets: At the beginning of each academic year, class teachers are made aware of each learner's current attainment based on the end of the last academic year's assessment.
-Cohort provision sheets are updated at the end of each term with any interventions/ actions required in order to increase pupil progress as required. - Tracking grids: At the end of each term, class teachers update mathematics class tracking grids in line with pupil attainment. - Data analysis: At the end of each term class teachers / senior management team examine pupils' individual attainment and progress towards end of term/ year targets.
+Cohort provision sheets are updated at the end of each term with any interventions/ actions required in order to increase pupil progress as required. - Target setting: At the start of the academic year, class teachers analyse each learner's current attainment.
+From this data each child is set an individual target for mathematics. - Tracking grids: At the end of each term, class teachers update mathematics class tracking grids in line with pupil attainment. - Data analysis: At the end of each term class teachers / senior management team examine pupils' individual attainment and progress towards end of term/ year targets.
 Action is agreed to support learners who are not on target to reach their end of term target level.
 This may include an IEP, involvement in intervention groups or the need for outside specialist support.